Nurses Narratives Sister Mabel Isabel Brown (part 1)

 nearly a month later, All sorts of rumours

-Sisters had been sent but eventually we
+Sisters had been sent, but eventually we

-arrived at Heliopolis Palace Cross & happy
+arrived at Heliopolis Palace cross & hungry

 & it was a wild scramble to get settled